Transformers for Learning on Noisy and Task-Level Manifolds: Approximation and Generalization Insights: Acknowledgments

 \section{Acknowledgments}

 Rongjie Lai's research is supported in part by NSF DMS-2401297.
-Zhaiming Shen and Wenjing Liao are partially supported by NSF DMS-2145167 and DOE SC0024348.
+Zhaiming Shen, Alex Havrilla and Wenjing Liao are supported by NSF DMS-2145167 and DOE SC0024348.
 Alex Cloninger is supported in part by NSF CISE-2403452.